neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 ### Third Party Services
 To provide all api features, passwords may use third party services depending on the settings.
 The following list contains all domains which may provide these services.
-However some local service providers like WKHTML, Pageres and the favicon finder may contact any domain as requested via the api.
+However some local service providers like Pageres and the favicon finder may contact any domain as requested via the api.

 - https://github.com
 - https://passwords-app-favicons.herokuapp.com